-- 1. Completed and signed application form; - 2.
+- 1. A completed application form.
+There is no application fee if a student applies online through www.immaculata.edu/apply/. - 2.
 Official transcript from an accredited secondary school or the GED.
-A secondary school transcript must be submitted only if a student has earned fewer than 24 college credits at previous accredited institutions; - 3.
+A secondary school transcript must be submitted only if a student has earned fewer than 24 transferable college credits at previous accredited institutions; - 3.
 Official transcripts of previously attended colleges.

 In addition, students whose primary language is not English must submit results of the TOEFL or IELTS.
-This requirement is waived if applicants have documentation that they graduated from an English language academic institution.
+This requirement is waived if applicants have documentation that they graduated from an English language academic institution or spent two recent years in an English-speaking school.